Many medications cause hair loss as a side effect.

 Always remember to purchase from trustworthy businesses to avoid paying for placebo, or harmful ingredients.

-So if you want ingredients that are scientifically PROVEN to work, it's here.
+So if you want ingredients that are scientifically documented to work, it's here.

 Use hair growth products